 “BARBARIANS!”
 Kora screamed.
 “CHARGE!”

-A second later the barbarians were slicing apart drones with axe-swings and sword-thrusts.
-At the same time Kora cut through a nearby commando—she threw a rising chop, bisecting the robot into two sparking halves—a barbarian named Skal’Nug ran his raptor up the front of a police cruiser, denting its hood with four-clawed talon marks.
-The dino stared at a trio of human policemen who were leveling their M4 rifles, and—
+A second later the Indashi were slicing through drones with axe-swings and sword-thrusts.
+As Kora threw a rising chop, bisecting a robot into two sparking halves, a barbarian named Skal’Nug ran his raptor up the front of a cruiser, denting its hood with four-clawed talon marks.
+A trio of police raised their M4 rifles, but—

-—spat a giant gunk of purple mucus at them.
-One moment they were squared up in strong shooting stances, the next they were screaming in terror.
-In the grip of panic, they began throwing around eighties movie references—holy shit it’s gonna burn our skin off like in motherfucking Aliens—but luckily for them, the magic raptor-loogie was nonlethal.
-It didn’t melt their faces off or strip the tissue from their bones, it simply immobilized them in a solid honeycomb of violet fibers.
-A seasoned police sergeant named Casey Decker hollered at his troopers to shut the fuck up and stop being pussies, the goddamn Conan rejects weren’t trying to hurt them.
+—the raptor spat purple mucus at them.
+One moment they were squared up in strong shooting stances, the next they were screaming in terror, throwing out eighties movie references—holy shit it’s gonna burn our skin off like in motherfucking Aliens—but luckily for them, the magic raptor-loogie didn’t melt their faces or strip the tissue from their bones, it immobilized them in a solid honeycomb of violet fibers.
+A seasoned police sergeant named Casey Decker hollered at his troopers to shut the fuck up and stop being pussies; these goddamn Conan rejects weren’t trying to hurt them.

-She spotted four of them on her right, morphing together into a tread-mounted missile launcher.
-She pulled back on YigThantir’s reigns, causing the raptor to rear up as tall as it could, and pointed her giant-ass sword at the robot-formed super-weapon.
+She spotted four robots on her right, combining together into a tread-mounted missile launcher.
+She pulled back on YigThantir’s reigns, causing the raptor to rear up as tall as it could, and pointed her giant-ass sword at the machine-formed super-weapon.

 “WODEC, LEFT FLANK!” she cried.
 “MACHINE-SPAWN CATAPULT!”

-Her phrasing wasn’t exactly accurate. but Wodec got the picture.
-His snowy-browed eyes rose with alarm, and he called back: “I’M BUSY CASTING!” he yelled back.
-“YOU HAVE TO TAKE CARE OF IT!”
+Her phrasing wasn’t entirely accurate, but Wodec got the picture.
+He called back: “I’M BUSY CASTING!” he yelled back.
+“YOU’LL HAVE TO TAKE CARE OF IT!”

 Kora swore and pointed her sword at four dino-riders closest to the launcher.
 “You, you, you, you!”
-They stopped whatever they were doing—charging, flanking, whatever—and turned toward her, weapons at the ready.
 She swung her sword toward the super-weapon.
 “Raptor spit!
 NOW!”

-The warriors obeyed without hesitation.
-They each issued curt commands to their saurian mounts, causing them to snap their heads forward and let loose with globules of purple saliva.
-Four big-ass blobs of dino spit shot toward the cannon.
-Just as the missile lit with backblast, it was ensconced in a hardened wad of enchanted goo.
+The warriors issued curt commands to their saurian mounts, causing them to snap their heads in twitchy jerks and let loose with globules of purple saliva.
+Just as the cannon lit with backblast, it was ensconced in a wad of enchanted goo.
 Kora had time to whisper a prayer before—

 —the launcher exploded in a spectacular burst of flame and smoke.
 Her quick thinking had paid off; instead of shooting its deadly payload, the rocket had gone off in its cradle.